5 Important Things the ALS Association Does

 Chapters and Care Services

 There are 26 ALS chapters across the U.S., and each one offers support to locals who have the disease.
-The care services offered include providing information and referrals, day-to-day assistance with managing ALS symptoms and improving quality of life for both patients and caregivers.
+The care services on offer include providing information and referrals, day-to-day assistance with managing ALS symptoms and improving quality of life for both patients and caregivers.

 Walk to Defeat ALS